 Increased access would increase the potential for opportunistic damage to archeological resources to occur, due to trampling, erosion, unauthorized collecting, and vandalism.
-Improved access would possibly cause an increase in the numbers of visitors in these areas; the presence of other visitors is often a powerful deterrent to unlawful behavior.
+Improved access would likely cause an increase in the numbers of visitors in these areas; the presence of other visitors is often a powerful deterrent to unlawful behavior.
 New facilities would be provided to maximize resource protection.
-The creation of properly designed trails would benefit archeological resources by reducing creation and use of unauthorized trails that can result in increased erosion and displacement of nearsurface/surface artifacts.
+The creation of properly designed trails would benefit archeological resources by reducing creation and use of unauthorized trails that can result in increased erosion and displacement of near-surface/surface artifacts.

-Effects from natural processes would be the same as described in Alternative A.
+Adverse effects from natural processes would be the same as described in Alternative A.

-Under Alternative B, there would be a possibility for long-term, negligible to minor, adverse effects on archeological resources and minor to moderate benefits for park management of these resources.
-If significant resources were located in the Hensley Settlement areas proposed for project construction, archeological investigations, preparation of an environmental assessment, and implementation of mitigation measures would reduce the impact intensity.
-Adverse effects of development would also be reduced by mitigation measures described under

-"Best Management Practices" and by management strategies.
-Newly defined, desired future conditions and zoning would join with on-going partnering, outreach, and educational programs, possibly resulting in long-term, minor to moderate benefits to archeological resources.
+Under Alternative B, there would be long-term, negligible to minor, adverse effects on archeological resources and minor to moderate benefits for park management of these resources.
+If significant resources were located in the Hensley Settlement areas proposed for project construction, archeological investigations, preparation of an environmental assessment, and other mitigating measures would reduce the impact intensity.
+Adverse effects of development would also be reduced by mitigation measures described under "Best Management Practices" and by management strategies.
+Newly defined, desired future conditions and zoning would join with on-going partnering, outreach, and educational programs to result in long-term, minor to moderate benefits to archeological resources.